Belhor/techsearch/README.md

 Search for pc components on the net within your budget.

-You are not allowed to use everything in this rep or copy it for commercial purposes.
+You are not allowed to use anything in this rep or copy it for commercial purposes.